-2. What are the Trustee's overall investment objectives?
+2.1.
+What are the Trustee's overall investment objectives?

-The Trustee's primary objective is to ensure that the Scheme should be able to meet benefit payments as they fall due.
+The Trustee's primary objective for the DB section is to ensure that the Scheme should be able to meet benefit payments as they fall due.
 In addition to this primary objective, the Trustee has additional objectives.
 These are that:

 - the expected return on the Scheme's assets is maximised whilst managing and maintaining investment risk at an appropriate level.
-What the Trustee determines to be an appropriate level of risk is set out in Appendix A. - that over the long-term the Scheme should be funded on a self-sufficiency basis (ie the asset value should be at least that of its liabilities on a self-sufficiency basis) and should adopt a low risk long-term investment strategy.
+What the Trustee determines to be an appropriate level of risk is set out in Appendix A. - the Scheme should continue to remain fully funded on a self-sufficiency basis (ie the asset value should be at least that of its liabilities on a self-sufficiency basis) and should adopt a low risk long-term investment strategy.

-3. Summary of the Scheme's investment strategy
+2.2.
+Summary of the Scheme's investment strategy

-3.1.
+2.2.1.
 How was the investment strategy determined?

-The Trustee, with the help of its advisers and in consultation with the employer, has set an investment strategy taking into account the objectives described in the section above.
+The Trustee, with the help of its advisers and in consultation with the employer regularly undertakes reviews of investment strategy, taking into account the objectives described in Section 2 above.